-Students will receive two reports each year which will include a forecasted grade for each subject, information on their prformance in our 5Rs, and information on key pastoral data (for example attendance and punctuality statistics).
-Crucially, in every subject they willl recieve next step actions.
-These are specific activities to do which will help move them formawrds.
-These ativities should be carried out in the weeks following a report.
+Students will receive two or three reports each year which will include a forecasted grade for each subject, information on their performance in our 5Rs, and information on key pastoral data (for example attendance and punctuality statistics).
+Crucially, in every subject they will receive next step actions.
+These are specific activities to do which will help move them forwards.
+These activities should be carried out in the weeks following a report.

 The timetable for the issuing of snapshot reports is as follows:

 Year 7 December, June